 - Urban areas plagued with lots of radio frequency noise for consistently crisp signal

-Not to mention, the Long Ranger is compatible with all cell signal boosters, mobile hotspots, and WiFi routers.
-For the cherry on top, it’s also 5G ready.
+The Long Ranger is compatible with all cell signal boosters, mobile hotspots, and WiFi routers.
+For the cherry on top, it also covers all 5G bandwidths, so when those go up in your area, it’ll capture those, too..

 - Urban areas plagued with lots of radio frequency noise for consistently crisp signal